 Make note of any customer deposits you’ve received for work you haven’t done yet, as well as work that you’ve started but can’t invoice for just yet.
 We’ll cover these in a bit.

 Remind your employees to submit any outstanding expense reimbursements, and complete your payroll.
 Make sure this final payroll is reflected in your books, and create any necessary journal entries for adjustments after you receive your final payroll reports.
 Keep in mind that the final check date needs to be in 2021 in order for it to be recorded in 2021.

 Reconcile your bank and credit card accounts

-Make sure you’ve properly categorized and verified all your income and expenses, and that taxes are accounted for within each transaction.
+Make sure you’ve properly categorized and verified all your income and expenses, and that any sales taxes are accounted for within each transaction.
 (If you’re using an accounting software, doing this will automatically update your financial reports.)
 Then reconcile your bank and credit cards to make sure all of the transactions in your monthly statements appear in your accounting records, and that there aren’t any duplicates.

 Don’t make these common mistakes:

 - Make sure you’re consistent with how you record your inventory purchases.
 Goods and materials for resale are considered inventory, and there are two ways to record them.
 The easiest way is to record inventory purchases as a cost of goods sold (COGS) expense, with periodic adjustments to reflect physical inventory.
 Or, you can record each inventory purchase as an asset, and post regular journal entries to capture the inventory sold as a COGS expense.
-Either way, you’ll need to count and calculate the value of your inventory regularly.
+Either way, you’ll need to count and calculate the value of your inventory regularly (see below).

 - Don’t record loan payments as an expense.
 They should be split between principal payment on the loan and interest expense (see below).